squidfunk/mkdocs-material/docs/insiders/faq/sponsoring.md

 For any questions about integrating Material for MkDocs Insiders into your projects, our [discussion board] is a valuable resource.
-It offers a space to connect with others who may have similar setups, exchange tips, and explore solutions together.
+It offers a space to connect with others who may have similar requirements and setups as well as to exchange tips, and explore solutions together.

   [mirror the repository in another location]: https://docs.github.com/en/repositories/creating-and-managing-repositories/duplicating-a-repository#mirroring-a-repository-in-another-location